simpletwitter/simpletwitter/.github/ISSUE_TEMPLATE/add-new-feature.md

 Name:

-#### My Idea to improve the performance of simple Twitter PyPI module and also provide some docs as pdf share it with [Mail](mailto:praveenkumar.abipravi@outlook.in)
+#### My feature request to improve the performance of simple Twitter PyPI module